MTalha-Codes/kitchen-app-rs/README.md

-# the project is in its initial stages; to be documented
+# The project is in its initial stages; to be documented